The Pool (2007 film): Filmmaking

 Neither of the young leads could read, so they couldn't really prepare their scenes in advance.
 They had to rehearse on the spot and once they got it right, the scene was shot.
 Another complication was their language.
 Since neither of them spoke English, it was difficult for Smith to directly convey detailed direction.
 Hence, with a translator in place, it could easily get translated in the wrong way.
 Another challenge was that the film was being shot in Hindi, which was not the first language of either of them.
 In addition, Smith had absolutely no knowledge of Hindi.
 Effectively, they were being directed in a language they did not understand and having to shoot complex dialogue scenes in a language alien to them.

 Poltermann was editing while the filming was in progress.
 Smith thought that this process had a huge impact on the finished film.

 Critical reception

-On Rotten Tomatoes, they gave the film the "Certified Fresh" award with an aggregate score of 94% based on 45 positive and 3 negative critic reviews.
+On Rotten Tomatoes, the film has an aggregate score of 94% based on 45 positive and 3 negative critics' reviews.
 The website consensus reads: "Beautifully crafted with loosely drawn characters and a lilting, natural pace, Chris Smith's The Pool features a universal message to which everyone can relate."
 The film appeared on several critics' top ten lists of the best films of 2008.
-Marjorie Baumgarten of The Austin Chronicle named it the 4th best film of 2008, Sheri Linden of The Hollywood Reporter named it the 4th best film of 2008, and Tasha Robinson of The A.V.
-Club named it the 10th best film of 2008.
+Marjorie Baumgarten of The Austin Chronicle named it the fourth best film of 2008, Sheri Linden of The Hollywood Reporter named it the fourth best film of 2008, and Tasha Robinson of The A.V.
+Club named it the tenth best film of 2008.